aaronsaray/aaronsaray.com/_posts/2016-02-06-making-the-most-of-the-tostring-method-in-javascript.markdown

 alert(p);
 ```

-When executed, this will alert a string of "Aaron" - as that is what the `toString` overriden method is doing.
+When executed, this will alert a string of "Aaron" - as that is what the `toString` overridden method is doing.

 **So let's make it more useful**